ocean-eddy-cpt/gcm-filters/docs/how_to_contribute.rst

 In order to build the documentation locally you should build and activate the docs environment::

-   conda env create -f docs/environment.yml
+   mamba env create -f docs/environment.yml

    conda activate gcm-filters-docs